abhiSuman99/weekday-pro/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run:\
-To start the project in Local
+To start the project in Local.\
-Step1- Clone the code in you local
+Step1- Clone the code in you local.\
-Step2- npm install
+Step2- npm install.\
-step3- npm start
+step3- npm start.\

 ### `npm start`